 The same thought is seen working at Rome.
 The Roman elders (there being no bishop) dealing with the same question of the lapsed, called to their aid some of the bishops who were near them and within reach, and some whom, placed afar off, the heat of persecution had driven from their congregations.772 When the conduct of Novatian was causing great anxiety, Cornelius, the bishop, called together his elders and invited five bishops to assist them in their deliberations.
-When they had settled what was to be done they called together a great meeting of the congregation, and there the decisive resolution was brought forward and accepted.773 So with other Roman synods on the same questions; the elders, deacons and the congregation at Rome were always present, and the whole meeting was one of the Roman congregation with several (once sixty) bishops added to assist them in their deliberations.774 The same conception of the synod existed in the East.
+When they had settled what was to be done they called together a great meeting of the congregation, and there the decisive resolution was brought forward and accepted.
+773 So with other Roman synods on the same questions; the elders, deacons and the congregation at Rome were always present, and the whole meeting was one of the Roman congregation with several (once sixty) bishops added to assist them in their deliberations.
+The same conception of the synod existed in the East.
 The celebrated synod held at Bostra in Arabia (244 A.D.) at which a large number of bishops were present, and where Origen held a distinguished place is a case in point.
 The question was the orthodoxy of the pastor of Bostra, Beryllus by name.
-The discussions, in the course of which Beryllus renounced his errors, took place $\varepsilon \pi i \tau \eta \zeta \pi \alpha \rho \circ \kappa i \alpha \zeta^{775}$ from which we may conclude that the synod included on the head of the bishop or pastor-elect; the president prays over him the prayer of consecration in which God, Who gave the Holy Spirit in the early times to His apostles, prophets, pastors and teachers, is asked to bestow the same Spirit on the pastor-elect, who is named in the prayer (Directory for the Ordination of Ministers, sec.
-8; Canons of Hippolytus, iii.
-11-19).
-In both cases the presence of the ministers of the bounds (bishops of the province) implies that the act done within the individual congregation is an act of the Catholic Church and that the chief pastor in the local church is also a minister of the universal Church of Christ.
-770 Cyprian, Epistle xix.
-2 (xiii.).
+The discussions, in the course of which Beryllus renounced his errors, took place επὶ τῆς παροικίας, 775 from which we may conclude that the synod included the congregational meeting, for paroichia always means in early ecclesiastical usage the brotherhood or congregation, and not parish or diocese in the modern sense of these terms.
+Indications of the same usage are to be found in the account of the celebrated synods held at Antioch about Paul of Samosata, the pastor of the church there.
+A great number of bishops, elders and deacons were present, and took part in the discussions which must have included the congregational meeting, as the bishop was deposed, and Domnus was ordained in his place at the last Synod.
+Here we have the interesting fact that the chief discussion was between Malchion, one of the elders of the Church at Antioch, and his bishop, and that the assembled bishops who came from a distance took the side of the elder against his pastor.
+The whole aspect of the matter presents the appearance of a congregational meeting enlarged by the presence of a number of bishops from without; the theological differences between the pastor and the elder, which had no doubt been frequently discussed before a smaller audience, were brought before the assembled bishops and congregation.
+Malchion, who led the charge against his pastor, signed the decisions of the synod along with others.